-- (15) In order to respect the right to equal pay between men and women, employers must have pay setting mechanisms or pay structures in place ensuring that there are no pay differences between male and female workers doing the same work or work of equal value that are not justified by objective and gender-neutral factors.
-Such pay settings mechanisms or pay strauctures should allow for the comparison of the value of different jobs within the same organisational structure and may be based on the existing European Union guidelines, indicators and gender-neutral models.
+In order to respect the right to equal pay between men and women, employers must have pay (15)setting mechanisms or pay structures in place ensuring that there are no pay differences between male and female workers doing the same work or work of equal value that are not justified by objective and gender-neutral factors.
+Such pay settings mechanisms or pay structures should allow for the comparison of the value of different jobs within the same organisational structure and might be based on the existing European Union guidelines10 and the ILO guide, indicators and gender-neutral models.
 In line with the case law of the Court, the value of work should be assessed and compared based on objective criteria, such as educational, professional and training requirements, skills, effort and responsibility, work undertaken and the nature of the tasks involved.
-These objective criteria should always include skills, effort, responsibility and working conditions, to be weighed by the employer depending on the relevance of these criteria for the specific job or position concerned.
-Additional criteria may also be taken into account, if relevant. - (16) The identification of a valid comparator is an important parameter in determining whether work may be considered of equal value.
-It enables the worker to show that they were treated less favourably than the comparator of a different sex performing equal work or work of equal value.
-In situations where no real-life comparator exists, the use of a hypothetical comparator should be allowed, allowing a worker to show that they have not been treated in the same way as a hypothetical comparator of another sex would have been treated.
-This would lift an important obstacle for potential victims of gender pay discrimination, [...]where a requirement of finding a comparator of the opposite sex makes it almost impossible to bring an equal pay claim.
-In addition, workers should not be prevented from using other facts from which an alleged discrimination can be presumed, such as statistics or other available information.
-This would allow gender-based pay inequalities to be more effectively addressed in gender-segregated sectors and professions.
+11 To facilitate the application of the concept of work of equal value, especially for micro, small and medium-sized enterprises, the objective criteria to be used should [...] include four factors: qualifications, effort, responsibility and working conditions.
+These factors have been identified by the ILO guide12 as essential and sufficient for evaluating the tasks performed in an organisation regardless of which economic sector the enterprise belongs to.
+As not all factors are equally relevant for a specific position, each of the four factors should be weighed by the employer depending on the relevance of these criteria for the specific job or position concerned.
+Additional criteria may also be taken into account, if relevant.